FadriPestalozzi/WeekdayWallpaperChanger/README.md

 ## 🛠️ Installation

-### PowerShell Script or Executable
-There are two options for you to install the automatic WeekdayWallpaperChanger.
+### Quick Start - Two Easy Ways to Install

+**Option 1: Executable (Recommended for Beginners)**
+1. Download the `WeekdayWallpaperChanger_UnInstaller.exe` file
+2. Double-click the file to run it
+3. Follow the on-screen prompts to complete installation or uninstallation

+**Option 2: PowerShell Script (For Users Who Want to Review Code)**
+1. Download the `WeekdayWallpaperChanger_UnInstaller.ps1` file
-1. **PowerShell Script**: Right-click `WeekdayWallpaperChanger_UnInstaller.ps1` and select "Run as administrator" (if you want to review the code)
+2. Right-click the file and select "Run as administrator"
-2. **Executable**: Double-click `WeekdayWallpaperChanger_UnInstaller.exe` (easiest option)
+3. Follow the on-screen prompts to complete installation or uninstallation

+Both options will guide you through the same process - the only difference is how you start the installer.

+The same file can be used for both installation and uninstallation.

 ### GUI Steps
 During the installatio you will be asked to: